 I write paranormal mystery and urban fantasy in many different forms — novels, novellas, short stories and flash fiction.
-Sometimes I play around in crime fiction and dystopian fiction (and I wrote a couple of really strange magic realism stories) but I keep coming back to the paranormal, because ghosts are a laugh riot.
+Sometimes I play around in crime fiction and dystopian fiction (and I wrote a couple of really strange magic realism stories a while back) but I keep coming back to the paranormal, because ghosts are a laugh riot.
 Right?

 The two dogs are both rescues.
 Buddy is a 3 legged border collie, and Millie is a Shih Tzu with very few teeth and a bad attitude when it comes to Buddy.
 (Which is too bad, because we got Millie as a buddy for Buddy.)
 Here they are, playing.
 Seriously.
 That’s as good as it gets.

 I live in a round house that is in a perpetual state of renovation.
 (Seriously.
 There are four geodesic dome houses in this city, and we are lucky enough to own one.)
 Sometimes I would dearly love a straight wall or two, because I do have some nice paintings and photos I’d love to hang — but beyond that I quite like the place.
 The renovations I put up with, because my husband seems to LOVE doing same.
 Who am I to stop him?

 (Every year I update this page.
 I am ecstatic to report that this is the year I was able to change my “maybe next year” line to something more upbeat.
 Fingers crossed that it continues.)

-And, up until a couple of years ago, I loved hanging out at the ball diamond every summer, watching my daughter play softball.
-(She’s mostly retired now, but I’m ever hopeful that she’ll play again, someday.)
+Keeping with the sports thing, until a couple of years ago, I loved hanging out at the ball diamond every summer, watching my daughter play softball.
+She took a year off, and I’m pleased to announce she’ll be back.
+I can hardly wait.
 Believe me when I say there is nothing soft about that game.